Contact Us for a Free Consultation (213) 542-0979

 What Are the Common Legal Defenses for Murder?

 There are multiple different defenses that I have used over the last 30 years in defending people charged with murder.
-Sometimes you'll use self-defense, indicating that I was the one who killed the other person; however, I did so in self-defense.
+Sometimes, you'll use self-defense, indicating that I was the one who killed the other person; however, I did so in self-defense.

 Common Legal Defenses for Murder

-Usually, to use the self-defense theory, you're going to have to be able to show that you were confronted with some deadly force – whether the other party had a weapon, a knife, a gun, or it was a scenario where you were involved in a fight.
+Usually, to use the self-defense theory, you're going to have to be able to show that you were confronted with some deadly force – whether the other party had a weapon, a knife, or a gun, or it was a scenario where you were involved in a fight.
 You were losing the fight to such a high degree that you could have been killed, so you were forced to defend yourself.
 Other defenses could be that you are not the person who committed the murder:

 • You don't believe the prosecutors can prove it;